codesmith-gmbh/logger/README.md

 #### Macro `info-e`

 The macro `info-e` is used to log errors (Throwables).
 The macro comes with 3 variants: error only;
-error and message; error, context and message.
+error and context; error, context and message.
 In the first case, the message from the error is used as message via `Throwable#getMessage()` and the result of `ex-data` is put ins the json under the key `exdata` (by default).
 The dyadic version takes a context as second argument.
 The triadic version allows to give an alternative error message.